devops-works/telegraf-tailcount/README.md

 ```

 - _Interval_ is the metric output interval on STDOUT.
-- _Peak interval_ is the interval for which telegraf-tailcount will compute min
+- _Peak interval_ is the interval for which telegraf-tailcount will compute min,
-  and max
+  mean, median and max

 So if you're looking at computing requests per second from an http log file,
 you'll want _Peak interval_ to be 1.